DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-09-07-helping-users-check-how-diverse-their-candidates-are.md

 - Asian or Asian British
 - Black, African, Black British or Caribbean
-- Mixed or multiple ethnic groups
+- mixed or multiple ethnic groups
 - White
-- Another ethnic group
+- another ethnic group
-- Prefer not to say
+- prefer not to say

 For each of these they are then asked to choose a more specific option, which includes ‘other’ and ‘prefer not to say’.

 In the report, we organise these by listing the more specific options under each of the broader options.

-This means that the totals in the ‘candidates applied’ and ‘candidates recruited’ will not be the same as the total numbers of candidates.
+This means that the totals in the ‘candidates applied’ and ‘candidates recruited’ columns will not be the same as the total numbers of candidates.

 ### Age